How A University Pivoted to Virtual Instruction and Learning As the COVID-19 Crisis Escalated

 Stevens Institute of Technology's experience leveraging technology solutions enabled rapid response and transition to virtual instruction, operations and student support

-When Stevens leadership announced in mid-March that the university's campus would be required to close temporarily by state executive order due to the COVID-19 health crisis, life changed in an instant for reasons beyond the university's control.
+When Stevens leadership announced, in mid-March 2020, that the university's campus would be required by state executive order to close temporarily due to the escalating COVID-19 health crisis, life changed in an instant.

-Yet operations, instruction and student support continued apace.
+Yet Stevens operations, instruction and even student support mostly continued apace.

-In mid-April, Stevens hosted a virtual Admitted Student Day for nearly 800 incoming first-year students.
-Two weeks later, the annual Innovation Expo took place via live video chat, enabling senior teams to showcase an impressive array of year-long design projects to hundreds of fellow students, faculty, parents and others.
+In mid-April, Stevens moved its annual Admitted Student Day to a virtual platform for nearly 800 incoming first-year students.
+Two weeks later, the highly anticipated Innovation Expo successfully took place via live video, enabling senior teams to showcase an impressive array of year-long design projects to hundreds of fellow students, faculty, parents and others in spite of the pandemic.

-Research projects moved online.
-A pair of virtual COVID Hackathons brought new ideas and entrepreneurial energy to the crisis.
-Stevens' Career Center continued delivering support to students coping with abrupt changes in job searches, career plans, internships and co-op programs.
+Meanwhile, Stevens' Career Center continued delivering support to students coping with abrupt changes in their job searches, career plans, internships and co-op programs.

-Faculty and administration helped ease the transition for students in other ways, as well.
+Faculty and administration also helped ease the transition for students in other ways, as well.

-Eden Luvishis, a quantitative finance major in the class of 2023 currently home in the San Francisco area, pivoted from a planned summer abroad session in Spain to a remote research project working with Stevens' vaunted Hanlon Financial Systems Lab to design and test financial system simulation algorithms.
+Eden Luvishis, a quantitative finance major in the class of 2023 who traveled home to the San Francisco area, pivoted from a planned summer abroad session in Spain to a remote research project working with Stevens' Hanlon Financial Systems Lab, where she designed and tested financial system-simulation algorithms.

-"Our professors have been extra-accommodating in terms of offering remote research positions," she enthused.
-"I will be doing financial research, working remotely from California via online platforms."
+"Our professors have been extra-accommodating in terms of offering remote research positions," she said.

-"All my professors were incredibly understanding and provided me ample time to complete my work both abroad and then once I returned home," adds Sarah Wiessler, a software engineering major who participated in courses remotely while being stranded in Peru by mandatory quarantines during Stevens' spring break.
+"All my professors were incredibly understanding and provided me ample time to complete my work both abroad and then once I returned home," she said.
 "If the online class response hadn’t been immediate, I would have fallen far behind."

 Virtual learning experience, agility proved key

-The university's VLE (virtual learning environment), for example, was already delivering dozens of software packages to students and faculty on demand from the cloud, while the university's cloud-based learning management system, Canvas, was also already in use by faculty.
+The university was already delivering dozens of software packages to students and faculty on demand from the cloud via a virtual learning environment, while the university's learning management system, Canvas, was also already in use by faculty.

-Chemistry and chemical biology professor Anju Sharma, who moved an entire section of 27 first-year students taking an introductory chemistry course online, felt the technology worked well.
+Chemistry and chemical biology professor Anju Sharma, for instance, moved an entire section of 27 first-year students taking an introductory chemistry course online and felt the technological pivot performed well.

-"Although the first couple of classes were mostly just us talking to our screens, we utilized the 'Zoom room' feature much more effectively after returning from spring break," she recounts.
+"Although the first few classes were mostly just us talking to our screens, we utilized the 'Zoom room' feature much more effectively after returning from spring break," she recounted.

-Adrian Castellanos, a civil engineering major in the class of 2022, appreciated faculty going the extra mile to offer extended virtual office hours.
+Adrian Castellanos, a civil engineering major, appreciated faculty going the extra mile to offer extended virtual office hours.

-"It has certainly been challenging," notes mechanical engineering professor and robotics lab director Brendan Englot, who has extended office hours and made other accommodations to assist students during the pandemic.
+"It has certainly been challenging," noted mechanical engineering professor and robotics lab director Brendan Englot, who extended his office hours and made other accommodations to assist students as the pandemic grew.
 "But I think we've found a way to make it work well."

 Every faculty video lecture is also recorded and posted in the Canvas learning module by Stevens' faculty for later viewing or replay.